JoelLefkowitz/joellefkowitz/README.md

 # Joel Lefkowitz

+I am passionate about functional programming and finding elegant solutions to real world problems.

-Dedicated to producing quality content for the open source community.
+Presently I am invested in proffesional development and becoming a more proactive team player.
+I am devoted to producing quality tooling for the open source community.

 <br>